fidelity/mabwiser/docsrc/new_bandit.rst

 Preparing for a pull request typically involves the following steps:

-* Add a note about your changes in the CHANGELOG.txt
+a.
+Add a note about your changes in the CHANGELOG.txt
-* Update the library version.
+b.
+Update the library version.
 You can use a keyword search for "version" to make sure you cover all fields.
-* Update the README.md, in necessary
+c.
+Update the README.md, in necessary
-* Update the documentation rst files under the /docsrc folder , if necessary
+d.
+Update the documentation rst files under the /docsrc folder , if necessary
-* If you update any documentation, make sure to recompile the docs by running ``make github`` under the /docsrc folder.
+e.
+If you update any documentation, make sure to recompile the docs by running ``make github`` under the /docsrc folder.
-* Build a new wheel package and remove the old one in /dist folder
+f.
+Build a new wheel package and remove the old one in /dist folder

 **Congratulations!!** You are now ready to send a Pull Request to include your changes in the MABWiser library.
 How cool is that? :)